 A turbine blade will be ejected by centrifugal inertia in a direction perpendicular to the axis of rotation of the turbine rotor.
 A well documented example of catastrophic turbine failure occurred at Hinkley Point 'A' nuclear power station (closed in May 2000) when the No. 5 turbine generator suffered a catastrophic failure on September 19, 1969.
 The rotor shaft fractured completely in five positions, and three discs of the low-pressure A rotor came free from the unit and were ejected from the turbine house - all three discs were ejected in a direction approximately perpendicular to the axis of rotation of the turbine rotor (Reference 4).
+Since this event the design, material selection and improved quality have significantly reduced the likelihood of this failure occurring.

-In each of the plant layouts currently being considered, the orientation of the turbine is such that no part of the Dockyard site is close to the line perpendicular to the axis of rotation of the turbine rotor.
-Therefore under the three plant layouts under consideration, catastrophic turbine failure does not threaten the dockyard site.
+In the plant layout currently being considered, the orientation of the turbine is such that no part of the Dockyard site is close to the line perpendicular to the axis of rotation of the turbine rotor.
+Therefore under the plant layout under consideration, catastrophic turbine failure does not threaten the dockyard site.